AdiShelke/demoAi/README.md

 It could also speak.
 Whenever you will start the program it will greet you.
-To open an application I have given the target location to it as per in my pc ,you may put your target location to open those application. if ypu want to serach anything it will search for you.
+To open an application I have given the target location to it as per in my pc ,you may put your target location to open those application. if you want to serach anything it will search for you.